MIDFIELDR/collaboration_tools/pages/p004-non-admin-collaboration.md

 Commit your work often.

-## pull from and push to the fork
+## fork pull and push

 When the assistant is ready to synchronize their work, first do a final commit if there are any unstaged changes.

-Next, pull from the fork (the assistant’s primary repo) by clicking *Pull* in
+Next, pull from the fork (the assistant’s primary repo) by

--   the Review Changes window, or
+-   clicking *Pull* in the Review Changes window, or
--   under the Git tab
+-   clicking *Pull* under the Git tab

 ![](../resources/git-collab-011.png)